Skip to main content

 At the beginning of the year I had to set up my MacBook.
 This post is a quick guide as a reference in case I need to configure another Mac from scratch.
 Hopefully it helps you as well.

-Configure macOS Preferences
+Configure MacOS Preferences

 #